 Out of curiosity I checked back and found that the support team rarely sign support responses.
 From my perspective as the customer, it leaves me with an odd feeling that they don’t want to be identified and a vague worry as to why not.

 I run a support team and I can appreciate that with modern systems the person who deals with the case at this stage might not be available in ten minutes to handle the next part of it, so it makes good sense to avoid locking a case into a specific support team member.
 But heading that issue off is more about support team discipline and traffic management.
 I also know it’s a safe bet that the support team can see in their support systems case log who responded, so there is no disadvantage from their side in not giving a signature.

 But from the customers perspective, not giving a name on the response leaves me feeling disconnected.
 Are you real or are you a bot?
-And that diminishes the value they have built in our relationship by your having given me giving good support.
+And that diminishes the value they have built in our relationship by having given me great support.

 ‘Should’ versus ‘Will’

 The use of the word ‘should’ feels loaded.
 It leaves me considering the probability of the outcome being a fix, or a further issue.
 Did they really fix it or are they unsure themselves?
 If they don’t know what the hell do I do next?

 The rule is very simple – if you believe you fixed the issue then say so and state the facts.
 Use ‘will’ not ‘should’.
 If you cannot be certain then explain why and the mitigation around any uncertainty.

 Whilst this is not specifically related to the email we’re looking at, I’ll mention it because this is another simple win.

 Acknowledgement is a simple thing – just send a response saying ‘working on it, back soon’.
 That tells me that my cry for help has been received.
 The experts are on it, the lifeboat is coming, etc.